rio-labs/rio/rio/snippets/snippet-files/howtos/theming.md

-# How can I customize the appearance of my app?
+# How can I change the appearance of my app?

 Rio embraces Material Design and all included components are styled accordingly.
 A big part of material design however is the ability to choose your own color